Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Summary and Discussion

-The authors would like to thank K. Yada for a fruitful discussion.
+The authors would like to thank K. Yada for fruitful discussion.
 This work was supported by MEXT (JP) JSPJ (Grants No. 15K05166, 19H01846, and 17K05846).
 The computation in this work was performed using the facilities of the Supercomputer Center, Institute for Solid State Physics, University of Tokyo.
-We would like to thank Editage (www.editage.com) for English language editing.